kwokwaitang/waracle-cake-manager/readme.txt

 This version...
 - I'll add the JWT token today and over the weekend in a separate GIT branch but for the now, the "main" branch deals with the requirements and some unit tests
 - SpringBoot (v2.5.5) is used and developed on Intellij IDEA Ultimate edition
-- Runs of Java 11 but 8 should be fine as well
+- Runs off Java 11+
-- I tend to use the H2 Embedded database for "dev" work (which is accessible ob the browser via /h2-console)
+- I tend to use the H2 Embedded database for "dev" work (which is accessible on the browser via /h2-console with connection details in application-dev.properties)
 - I've placed the project on my own GITHUB account (set as public) so to download & to run...
   $ git clone https://github.com/kwokwaitang/waracle-cake-manager.git
   $ mvn spring-boot:run